MHRA/products/medicines/web/src/copy/accessibility.md

 We used a colour picker tool and the WCAG site to check colour contrast.

 This statement was prepared on 17 December 2019.
-It was last updated on 17 December 2019.
+It was last updated on 23 September 2020.

 [1]: mailto:webupdates@mhra.gov.uk
 [2]: https://www.legislation.gov.uk/uksi/2018/952/regulation/4/made